3 results found

-Pardon M-C, Yanez Lopez M, Yuchun D, et al., 2016, Magnetic Resonance Spectroscopy discriminates the response to microglial stimulation of wild type and Alzheimer's disease models., Sci Rep, Vol: 6
+Pardon M-C, Lopez MY, Ding Y, et al., 2016, Magnetic Resonance Spectroscopy discriminates the response to microglial stimulation of wild type and Alzheimer's disease models, SCIENTIFIC REPORTS, Vol: 6, ISSN: 2045-2322

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.